Layouts Confirmed to date (September 2019)

 - Thorne Yard, OO Gauge, Exhibited by CBM Diesel Group, The layout is set in the 1980s, somewhere in the Midlands or central Scotland (depending on stock that is used) The layout purports to show and small but busy departmental yard, at the end of a spur from the main line that also acts as a run round facility for the local cements works.

-- Wendover, OO Gauge, Exhibited by Bexhill Model Railway Club, Wendover in Buckinghamshire is a small market town on the joint Metropolitan and Great Central line into London.
+- Wendover, OO Gauge, Exhibited by David Dann-Gibbons, Wendover in Buckinghamshire is a small market town on the joint Metropolitan and Great Central line into London.
 The layout represents the station and its environs in 1930.
 A wide variety of traffic can be seen with commuter and local goods traffic operated by both companies plus LNER (GC) expresses between London Marylebone and the north.

 - Beijiao, HO Gauge, Exhibited by Paul Stapleton, Let us take you back just a few years to a time when you could still see large steam engines in everyday use – come back with us to China in 2004!
 At that time Western railfans, like me and my friends, flocked to China to photograph the very last of world steam; and this layout recreates our experiences.

 - Pottendorf, HO Gauge, Exhibited by Clevedon & Portishead Armchair Modellers, Pottendorf is a small branch terminus station in Oberfranken at the end of a long hot summer in the 1950s.
 Old operating practices remain in place, with passenger services either in the hands of a railbus or larger loco hauled trains that feed direct from the branch to either Nuremberg or Wützburg.